 Alaska has had a guaranteed income program since 1982.
-The Alaska Permanent Fund pays each resident up to $1,200 a year out of oil revenues.
+The Alaska Permanent Fund pays each resident an average of $1,200 a year out of oil revenues.
 Almost three-fourths of recipients save it for emergencies.

 In 2017, the Hawaii state legislature passed a bill declaring that everyone is entitled to basic financial security.
 It directed the government to develop a solution, which may include a guaranteed income.

 In Oakland, California, the seed accelerator Y Combinator will pay 100 families between $1,000 and $2,000 a month.